hanpengwang/AssignmentsRcode/README.md

-# AssignmentsRcode
+# Assignment Projects

-These're assignments for my Econometrics and Investment classes.
+##These're assignments for my Econometrics and Investment classes.

 For Investment one, it includes portfolio optimazation and some models like single index model